cheungkinwong/IDE/readme.md

 - [x] Does it support a lot of **languages**?

-Atom's easy of use will allow me to be very productive while keeping frustration minimal.
+Atom's easy of use will allow me to be very productive while keeping frustration minimal. <br>
 While it's customization options will ensure it won't be absolete in the near future.